transformerrohit/machine_learning/README.md

-# machine_learning
-Machine Learning using Python

 ## Machine Learning Concepts

 ### Categories

+#### Supervised
-- Supervised - The Computer is presented with example inputs and their desired outputs, and the goal is to learn a general rule that maps inputs to outputs.
+The Computer is presented with example inputs and their desired outputs, and the goal is to learn a general rule that maps inputs to outputs.

+#### Unsupervised
-- Unsupervised - No labels are given to the learning algorithm, leaving it on its own to find structure in its input.
+No labels are given to the learning algorithm, leaving it on its own to find structure in its input.
 Unsupervised learning can be a goal in itself like discovering hidden patterns in data or feature engineering.

+#### Reinforcement Learning
-- Reinforcement Learning - A computer program interacts with a dynamic environment in which it must perform a certain goal.
+A computer program interacts with a dynamic environment in which it must perform a certain goal.
 Such as driving a vehicle or playing a game against an opponent.
 The program is provided with feedback in terms of rewards and punishments as it navigates its probem space.

 ### Types